Nursing Home Medical Records: A Primer for Litigators

 There should also be a section for nursing assistant documentation.
 Often, because this is kept separately for certified nurse assistants to sign each shift, this is missing from a record when it is requested by a law firm.
 This part of the record is important when needing to validate that interventions indicated on the care plan are in fact instituted and done (i.e. heel boots and turning & positioning to prevent pressure ulcers).
 Often food and fluid consumption are documented by certified nurse assistants.
 This may be vital in determining the factors behind a weight loss concern.

 There may be a section in the back of the record for any other miscellaneous documents that do not fit anywhere else in the record.
-In closing, one can see that a nursing home record can be quiet large and take time to get through when reviewing a potential / actual concern.
-This demonstrates the importance of having a well-organized and page stamped once organized for easier reference.
+In closing, one can see that a nursing home record can be quite large and take time to get through when reviewing a potential/actual concern.
+This demonstrates the importance of having a well-organized page stamped once organized for easier reference.

-Today, many nursing homes are transitioning over to electronic format.
+Today, many facilities are transitioning over to electronic medical records for nursing homes.
 This makes it easier for a facility to maintain a record all in one place.
-As mentioned earlier, many facilities do not have medical records staff to correlate a record when requested.
-Electronic format is preferable to an expert as often hand written documentation is difficult to decipher.
-If a requested record is in electronic format, a law firm should request a copy of the record with any “electronic corrections” that have been done to the record.
-In light of newer electronic formats being used today, electronic discovery experts are now being used in some cases.
+As mentioned earlier, many facilities do not have medical records staff to correlate a record when requested, which can lead to situations where a nursing home won't release medical records in a timely or complete manner.
+Electronic format is preferable to an expert as often handwritten documentation is difficult to decipher.

 About the author